Skip to content

 workflow_tag str \| None None Workflow tag for logging

-artifacts_dir str \| None None Directory for sase.md and prompt files
+artifacts_dir str \| None None Directory for sase.md, prompt, and stream files

 workflow str \| None None Workflow name for chat history